 My writing focuses on culture in context.
 My work has taken me to South America, the Caribbean, Spain, and throughout the Latino U.S., and it extends to anywhere I can make a discovery, follow history, get involved in a debate, and fundamentally, record the stories of art and lives.

-As a Latin music writer and Cuba expert, I frequently speak to university students, and participate in panels at international conferences, which have included the Billboard Latin Music Conference, SXSW, Primavera Sound and the LAMC.
+As a Latin music and Cuba expert, I frequently speak to university students, and participate in panels at international conferences which have included the Billboard Latin Music Conference, SXSW, Primavera Sound and the LAMC.
 I have been a "Global Music Ambassador" at Berklee College of Music's Valencia Campus, and a professor at Pompeu Fabre's Global Music Business Masters program in Barcelona.

 El Pequeño Circo de Asno y Camello, my first children's book, created in collaboration with artist and animator David Navas, my husband, was published by Barcelona's Alba Editorial in 2016.
 David and I also create non-fiction comics, which have been published in international magazines.
 Our artists' books include Taking the Subway to Russia.
-We are currently working on an illustrated book of interviews with adopted teens.